brigadecore/brigade/docs/intro/tutorial04.md

 })
 ```

 The above defines one event: `push`.
 This event responds to Github `push` requests (like `git push origin master`).
-If you have configured your Github webhook system correctly (see [part 3][part3]) then each time GitHub receives a push, it will notify Acid.
+If you have configured your Github webhook system correctly (see [part 3][part3]) then each time GitHub receives a push, it will notify Brigade.

-Acid will run the `events.push` event handler, and it will give that event handler a single parameter (`e`), which is a record of the event that was just triggered.
+Brigade will run the `events.push` event handler, and it will give that event handler a single parameter (`e`), which is a record of the event that was just triggered.

 In our script above, we just log the comment: